Lxx007/FreeGPU/Kaggle.md

    data = data.to(device)
    ```

 2. Check GPU Resource Limits: Kaggle provides limited GPU time, so make sure to optimize your code to make the best use of the GPU.
-You get around 30 hours of GPU time per week.
+You get around 30 hours of GPU time per week and 12 hours per once.
    and you can also see the space limits in "Draft Session".
    <img src="https://github.com/Lxx007/FreeGPU/blob/main/Pictures/Kaggle/draftsession.bmp" width="800" />